 Argument For and Against

 The rest of this document discusses why early retirement earned after a marriage should not be divided.
-If you want to know how to actually do it, please refer to another web page on Dual Coverture or Area Method.
+If you want to know how to actually do it, please refer to another web page on Dual Coverture or Area Method

-One could argue in a talmudic way that the military member is re-using
+For before-age-60 retirement checks, one could argue in a talmudic way that the military member is re-using

 shared marital points to calculate the